Housing association rent arrears

 Work out your finances

 It can be difficult dealing with a rent problem.
-You must plan a solution if you are in debt.
+You need to get your finances under control.
 If you owe rent you should:

 Housing association recovery procedures

 Each housing association has a different approach to dealing with rent arrears.
 Your tenancy agreement will explain your housing association's procedure.
-Ask your housing association for their recovery procedure if you can't find your tenancy agreement.
+Ask for a copy of this procedure if you don't have it.

-- a letter warning you that rent arrears are increasing
+- sending you a letter warning you that you are in rent arrears

-- a letter asking you to meet the housing association to discuss your rent arrears
+- sending you a letter asking you to meet the housing association to discuss your rent arrears

-- a visit from a member of staff to discuss your rent arrears
+- visiting you at home to discuss your rent arrears

 Can my housing association evict me?